Title Page

 |---|---|

-| Full formatted title page as the first page — centered title, author, contact in bottom-right, draft info in bottom-left | |
+| Full formatted title page as the first page — centered title, author, contact in bottom-right, draft info in bottom-left, plus any title-page images | |

 | Final Draft (.fdx) | Mapped to FDX <TitlePage> element with structured paragraphs |